RasmusTorp/MLListening-ChordTranscription/README.md

 1. Open **Audio MIDI Setup** → **MIDI Studio**.
 2. Enable the **IAC Driver**.
+3. Make sure the midi_bus variable is set appropriately for your system (default is "IAC Driver Bus 1")
-3. Connect your bus as a MIDI input on a track with a synth/pad.
+4. Connect your bus as a MIDI input on a track with a synth/pad.

 ---